 Groups are comprised of 12 or fewer participants with two group facilitators.
 Though facilitators guide the groups through curriculum, peer-to-peer discussion is the main instigator of growth.
 Participants share experiences and develop healthy alternatives to substance abuse via interactive learning.

-“[Group members] learn from one another through cross-talk,” Jimmy said.
+“[Group members] learn through cross-talk,” Jimmy said.
 “It’s the ability to level the playing field for everyone so that they can learn from one another.
 The facilitator’s role is primarily to guide conversation.”

-Facilitator training is comprised of a six-week online group training experience, including coursework through ATC’s Bridge learning management system and a background check, as well as mandatory annual training.
+Facilitator training includes a six-week online group training experience, including coursework through ATC’s Bridge learning management system and a background check, as well as mandatory annual training.
 Current facilitators speak positively of the thorough, Christ-centered training process.

 “It was a great program; it taught me a lot.
 I left the course really feeling ready and equipped to be a light to the people coming into the groups,” Noah Parks, an Evangel University student, said.